Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Heirlooms of Power (Heirs)/Majestic Nightmare Visage/Ring-and-Sword Intrigues.md

 The wearer can’t use the seven-point effects.
 ## Resonant
 The wearer doubles 9s on this Evocation’s activation roll.
-[[Experience Debt]] Certain effects let player characters increase or gain new traits by incurring [[Experience Debt]] equal to the normal cost of purchasing those traits.
+[[Rules Reference/Experience Debt]] Certain effects let player characters increase or gain new traits by incurring [[Rules Reference/Experience Debt]] equal to the normal cost of purchasing those traits.
 Any experience points she subsequently receives go toward paying off the debt, until it’s paid in full.
-Until the debt’s fully paid, the character can’t benefit from other effects that cause [[Experience Debt]].
-Storyteller characters never go into [[Experience Debt]].
+Until the debt’s fully paid, the character can’t benefit from other effects that cause [[Rules Reference/Experience Debt]].
+Storyteller characters never go into [[Rules Reference/Experience Debt]].